-- 13. The term "Appellate Board" means a committee of persons authorized to consider an appeal as to whether a student has violated the Student Code of Conduct or has the appropriate sanctions imposed by the Student Conduct Administrator.
+- 11. The term "Student Conduct Board" means a committee of HCU students, faculty, or staff that may be called upon at the discretion of the Student Conduct Administrator to conduct a hearing to resolve allegations that a student violated the Student Code of Conduct and to impose sanctions upon any Respondent found to have violated the Student Code of Conduct.
+The Director of Student Conduct may appoint or dismiss members of the Student Conduct Board as needed. - 12.
+The term "Appellate Board" means a committee of persons authorized to consider an appeal as to whether a student has violated the Student Code of Conduct or has the appropriate sanctions imposed by the Student Conduct Administrator.
 The Appellate Administrator or an alternative designee from the Student Discipline and Appeals Committee may serve as the chair of the Appellate Board.
-A non-board member may be designated to administer the appeals hearing if deemed necessary but will not cast a vote for the appeals decision. - 14.
-The term "Student Discipline and Appeals Committee" refers to an appointed committee of faculty, staff, and/or students available to serve as members of an Appellate Board at the request of the Appellate Administrator.
+A nonboard member may be designated to administer the appeals hearing if deemed necessary but will not cast a vote for the appeals decision. - 13.
+The term "Student Discipline and Appeals Committee" refers to an appointed committee of faculty, staff, and/or students available to serve as members of an Appellate Board at the request of the Director of Student Conduct or designee.
 Faculty and staff nominees are confirmed by the University President.
-Student members, if any, are nominated by the Student Government Association and appointed by the Assistant Provost. - 15.
-The term "shall" is used in the imperative sense. - 16.
-The term "may" is used in the permissive sense. - 17.
-The term "customary(ily)" is used to provide the prerogative to diverge from the typical action. - 18.
-The term "community standards" refers to general or overarching guidelines and biblical principles represented in University policies, rules, regulations, codes of conduct, and other reasonable expectations for Student Code of Conduct. - 19.
-The term "policy" means the written regulations of the University as found in, but not limited to, the University Catalog, Student Code of Conduct, Student Handbook, Housing Agreement, web site, or other relevant publication. - 20.
-The term "Complainant" means any person who submits a charge alleging that a student violated this Student Code of Conduct.
-When a student alleging the violation believes that he or she has been a victim of another student's misconduct, the student who believes he or she has been a victim will have the same rights under this Student Code of Conduct as are provided to the Complainant, even if another member of the University community submitted the charge itself. - 21.
-The term "Respondent" means any student accused of violating the Student Code of Conduct. - 22.
-The term "Advocate" means the online reporting platform used by HCU for community standard violations, academic integrity, student grievance, and CARE reporting.
+Student members, if any, are nominated by the Student Government Association and appointed by the Assistant Provost. - 14.
+The term "shall" is used in the imperative sense. - 15.
+The term "may" is used in the permissive sense. - 16.
+The term "customary(ily)" or "typical (ly)" is used to provide the prerogative to diverge from the typical action. - 17.
+The term "community standards" refers to general or overarching guidelines and biblical principles represented in University policies, rules, regulations, codes of conduct, and other reasonable expectations for student conduct. - 18.
+The term "policy" means the written regulations of the University as found in, but not limited to, the University Catalog, Student Code of Conduct, Student Handbook, Housing Agreement, web site, or other relevant publication. - 19.
+The term "Complainant" means any person who submits a charge alleging that a student violated this Student Code of Conduct who believes that he or she has been a victim of another student's misconduct.
+The student who believes he or she has been a victim will have the same rights under this Student Code of Conduct as are provided to the Complainant, even if another member of the University community submitted the charge itself. - 20.
+The term "Respondent" means any student or student organization accused of violating the Student Code of Conduct. - 21.
+The term "Advocate" means the online reporting platform used by HCU for reporting alleged violations of the Student Code of Conduct.